MattechLab/monalisa/_sources/2-3_mitosius_prepare.rst.txt

 is set at acquisition and cannot be changed anymore.
 We have thus to guess how the scanner defined the trajectory.
 There is no algorithm for that because it depends on arbitrary conventions used on each MRI scanner.

-We don't work with arbitray units in Monalisa.
-For example, we do not admit that the edge length of voxels is 1, which corresponds to a scaling ot the trajectory in the unit-cube.
+We don't work with arbitrary units in Monalisa.
+For example, we do not admit that the edge length of voxels is 1, which corresponds to a scaling of the trajectory in the unit-cube.
 This strategy of working with physical (non-arbitrary) units allows for example to work with different voxel-size for the same data without having scaling problems in the reconstructed images.